 My ideal art day entails lingering with a single work for a long time or meandering through a favorite museum at a leisurely pace.
 I've brought along my 1 year old son, so parents out there will know that this itinerary is family-friendly but packs a lot in one day!

-I’d start the day with a multisensory experience in The New Children’s Museum’s garden, then climb in Marisol Rendon’s immersive toddler environment, “Wobbleland.”
-Next, I’d visit Niki de Saint Phalle’s stunning park, Queen Califia’s Magic Circle, open on the second Saturday of the month.
+I'd start the day with a multisensory experience in The New Children's Museum's garden, then climb in Marisol Rendon's immersive toddler environment, "Wobbleland".
+Next, I'd visit Niki de Saint Phalle's stunning park, Queen Califia's Magic Circle, Tuesday and Thursday, 9:00 AM to noon, and second Saturday of each month, 9:00 AM to 2:00 PM.
+Docents are available on Saturdays.
+Garden is closed in wet weather and on holidays.
 Magical is an understatement.
 Put it on your calendar and go.

 We'd eat lunch in Balboa Park, followed by a stroll through the Art of the Open Air in the Plaza de Panama.
 Then we'd explore creative new presentations of the stellar collection at the Timken Museum.
 With work by Bruegel, Rembrandt and Rubens, the Dutch masters alone make it worth the visit!